catoblepa/metadata-cleaner/CONTRIBUTING.md

 The help pages are written in [Mallard](http://projectmallard.org/index.html) and are viewed in [GNOME Yelp](https://wiki.gnome.org/Apps/Yelp/).

+The source of the help is in the `./help` directory.
+Only edit files in the `C` subdirectory, other subdirectoies are automatically generated.
 If you create new pages, add their path to the `./help/meson.build` file.

 If you add or modify text, make your modifications available to translation by updating the POT file with this command: